Highlights

 As the chimney crumbles, it could block the air flowing out of the chimney, causing a backup of poisonous carbon monoxide in the home if you use the fireplace.

 You certainly could simply replace crumbling mortar through a repointing process.
 You don’t have to do tuckpointing if you want to save some money.
-However, tuckpointing will provide that extra pop to the look of the chimney that replacing the mortar alone simply cannot match.
+However, tuckpointing brick will provide that extra pop to the look of the chimney that replacing the mortar alone simply cannot match.

-Tuckpointing is a job that typically requires a mason who undergoes several years of training to do this type of brick work.
+Tuckpointing is a job that typically requires a mason who undergoes several years of training to do this type of brickwork.
 This is a highly difficult job to do on your own without some guidance from a mason.
 It’s also a highly labor-intensive job, driving up the cost.

 The cost of a tuckpointing job will range between $500 and $2,500 for a 10-by-10-foot section of brick.
 You may pay in the upper end of the range for a chimney or a tall wall where the mason must go up and down a ladder frequently.

-If the brick needs repairing before the mason can tackle the tuckpointing job, this will generate additional cost.
+If the brick needs repairing before the mason can tackle the tuckpointing job, this will generate additional costs.
 The cost for brick wall repair when hiring a mason is about $20 to $40 per square foot of repaired brick.
 However, you can save some money in labor fees by doing DIY tuckpointing.